DanielBoigk/dioxus_math_test/README.md

 - [ ] Get them to run in the same project
 - [ ] Get Markdown running
     - [ ] Render Formula in Markdown
     - [ ] Do Wypst like rendering of Typst
+- [ ] Have some Jupyter like widget and it's output running